Panasonic G9 vs Sony A7R II

 Review summary: Panasonic G9 vs Sony A7R II

 So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Sony A7R II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DC-G9: